stolostron/multicluster-global-hub/doc/global_hub_transport.md

 1. Backup the unprocessed message position(offset)

     The conflation committer will first get the lowest unprocessed message from the conflation manager.
 Then it synchronizes the offset database periodically.
-To minimize the workload on the database, the committer holds the max offset it persisted, so it's necessary for the cached offset greater than the max to sync itself.
+To minimize the workload on the database, the committer holds the max offset it persisted into database and only interact with database when the new larger offset is cached.
     ```pgsql
     hoh=# select * from status.transport ;
           name       |            payload             |        created_at         |         updated_at